krisrangani7/Online-Coding-Contest-Platform-Database/README.md

-# 💻 Online Coding Contest Platform — Database Design
+# 💻 Online Coding Contest Platform Database

 This project is a **relational database design** for an Online Coding Contest Platform that helps users participate in programming contests, submit solutions, track scores, and compete on leaderboards.
 The database includes: